 Our track record

-Ogier Guernsey is a Tier 1 law firm in Legal 500, Chambers UK and IFLR for Corporate and Finance (including Investment Funds) and Commercial and Banking work.
+Ogier Guernsey is a Tier 1 law firm in Legal 500, Chambers UK and IFLR for Corporate and Finance (including Investment Funds) and Banking work.

 We are instructed on many of the noteworthy and complex transactions and cases that involve Guernsey, such as the £16 billion longevity risk transfer transaction for The Prudential Insurance Company of America; the US$2.5 billion launch of X2 Resources Partners LP, and the £5.6 billion acquisition of Friends Life by Aviva.
 We are also involved in some of the substantial dispute resolution cases in Guernsey, including the noteworthy insolvencies of Woolworths, Huelin Renouf and Zavvi online and the US$1 billion Carlyle Group investment fund dispute which is Guernsey's most substantial piece of litigation.